About our inquiries

 - give services, parents and carers an opportunity to respond to any adverse comment or opinion in the draft report

-- finalise the report and share it with the Minister for Child Protection, the Secretary of the Department and any other minister if relevant.
+- finalise the report and share it with the Minister for Children, the Secretary of the Department and any other minister if relevant.

 Child death inquiry reports are not public documents.
-We provide a copy to the Minister for Child Protection, and the Secretary of the Department.
+We provide a copy to the Minister for Child Protection and Family Services, and the Secretary of the Department.
 We may also share the report with another minister if we consider it covers a matter in their remit.

 We report on statistics and emerging trends in our annual reports.